inngest/inngest/pages/blog/_posts/introducing-cli-replays.md

 ## Zero-effort testing

-The ability to replay events is an often-touted feature of many queueing systems, but it's never easy to achieve.
+The ability to replay events is an often-touted feature of many queueing systems, but it's never easy to achieve without a tonne of hand-rolled code.
 Enter Inngest Replays.

 ```bash
 $ inngest run --replay